Faculty & Staff Directory

 Though not a traditional sport, competitive gaming has become thefastest-growing spectator sport in the world.
 As with any intercollegiate sport, students will win a seat on the team roster based on their playing ability and will be eligible for scholarships.
 The Newberry program will compete in team-based video games “Overwatch” and “League of Legends,” and will be supported by the National Association of Collegiate Esports (NACE).

-In November, Knock cofounded the academy’s esports program, the first of its kind for any military service academy.
-He currently coaches 26 competitors across three major gaming titles, and oversees daily practices and competitions against other collegiate teams.
-Knock will retire from the Air Force with eight years of active duty service.
+In 2018, Knock cofounded the academy’s esports program, the first of its kind for any military service academy.
+Knock retired from the Air Force with eight years of active duty service.